zxhycxq/reactjs-zh/Docs/reconciliation.md

 ### Keys

 为解决这个issue, React 支持 `key` 属性.
-When children have keys, React uses the key to match children in the original tree with children in the subsequent tree.
-For example, adding a `key` to our inefficient example above can make the tree conversion efficient:
+When children have keys, React uses the key to match children in the original tree with children in the subsequent tree. 例如：, adding a `key` to our inefficient example above can make the tree conversion efficient:

 In order to solve this issue, React supports a `key` attribute.
-When children have keys, React uses the key to match children in the original tree with children in the subsequent tree.
-For example, adding a `key` to our inefficient example above can make the tree conversion efficient:
+When children have keys, React uses the key to match children in the original tree with children in the subsequent tree. 例如：, adding a `key` to our inefficient example above can make the tree conversion efficient:

 ```xml
 <ul>